joshuadavidnelson/archived-post-status/readme.md

 ### Where are the options for this plugin?

 This plugin does not have a settings page.
 However, there are numerous hooks available in the plugin so you can customize default behaviors.
-Many of those hooks are listed below in this FAQ
+Many of those hooks are listed below in this FAQ.

 ### Why are Archived posts appearing on the front-end?
 This is most likely because you are viewing your site while being logged in as an Editor or Administrator.